dssg/voter-protection/data/readme.md

 ## What's In the Folder?
-* Main Data Source: (LIVE) Voter Risk Toolkit.xlxs
+* (LIVE) Voter Risk Toolkit.xlxs : Main spreadsheet for Excel analysis
-* risk_processing_public.ipynb: Markdown that combines data into single view
+* risk_processing_public.ipynb: Jupyter markdown that cleans and processes data into single csv with raw data
 * get_census.ipynb: Markdown to retrieve relevant Census data (using the censusdata package)

 Sheets Included: